Father Refuses To Pay for Pizza Party and Teacher Snaps Back. Who’s Wrong?

 The teacher is not ordering from that restaurant, and John said he would not have asked the teacher to have them make it the exact way his daughter likes it.
 John added that his daughter is lactose intolerant and couldn’t eat the pizza anyway.
 In an email, John explained this to the teacher, saying he would not contribute to the pizza fund because his child would not eat it.

 He also made sure to pack his daughter a lunch for that day.
-The teacher replied that contributing $5 wasn’t an option but that she didn’t have to if his daughter didn’t want to eat the pizza.
-John is standing firm that he won’t contribute money to something his daughter won’t be participating in.
+The teacher replied that contributing $5 wasn’t an option, but she didn’t have to if his daughter didn’t want to eat the pizza.
+John is firm that he won’t contribute money to something his daughter won’t participate in.

 Popular Reading: Living Stingy: 16 Ways to Save Money and Fight Inflation

 The commenters were definitely on John’s side in this scenario.
-One mother suggested John talk to the school and ask why contributing money to a special event wasn’t optional.
+One mother suggested that John talk to the school and ask why donating money to a special event wasn’t optional.
 “You never know what other parents are being bullied into paying this money as well,” she added.

 Another chimed in and pointed out that other parents might be intimidated into paying, even if their kids don’t want to participate or can’t afford it.
 “Yeah, five bucks is not a lot, but right now, so many are struggling, and it can add up, especially if this teacher throws a lot of parties or the parents have multiple kids.”

-Another person remarked that this isn’t money for school lunch; it’s money for a special event that John’s daughter isn’t even participating in.
-“I had a similar issue with a teacher last year, and she took it out on my kid later.
-So even though you are NTA, I guess be aware,” they warned.
+Another person remarked that this wasn’t money for school lunch but for a special event that John’s daughter isn’t participating in.
+“I had a similar issue with a teacher last year; she took it out on my kid later.
+So even though you are not wrong, I guess be aware,” they warned.

-Someone else said that this issue points to a greater issue of excluding poor children because their parents might not have $5.
-“My school always sent out letters to have parents pay, but we always made sure every kid got to go even if they didn’t have the money, as long as the permission slip was returned signed.
-The money the parents send in is to replenish the account actually.
+Someone said this issue points to a more significant issue of excluding poor children because their parents might not have $5.
+“My school always sent letters to have parents pay, but we always ensured every kid got to go even if they didn’t have the money, as long as the permission slip was returned signed.
+The money the parents send in is to replenish the account.
 We were required to show we could pay for every kid when we applied for the event or trip.”

 This thread inspired this post.